BU-IE-360/spring24-EmreCaganKanli/homework1/index.md

 ## Model 2 - House Sales, Seasonality and House for Sale Search

+People buy houses all the time, but the amount might be investigated.
+A good candidate of a feature predicting how much people think about buying houses might be when people search House for Sales.

 ### Inspection of the Time Series

 TCMB data from House Sales is a monthly time series, from 2013-01 to 2024-02 with 134 datapoints.
 Plotting the House Sales Time Series, we can try to make some suggestions.